Yandex Cloud

 This is a required field.

 The order of paths matters because only the first path matching the incoming request will be used for routing.
-Therefore, we recommend to list your most specific paths first, followed by more general ones.
-This behavior differs from Kubernetes standard path prioritization logic, where longer paths, i.e., rules.http.paths.path values, take precedence regardless of their order in the list.
+Therefore, we recommend listing your most specific paths first.
+This behavior differs from the Kubernetes standard path prioritization logic, where longer paths, i.e., the rules.http.paths.path field, take precedence.

 Warning